 Worldwide Conservation Efforts

-Tropical rain forest is vital to not only orangutans, but to other endangered wildlife and indeed to all of us on Earth.
+Tropical rain forests are vital to not only orangutans, but to other endangered wildlife, and indeed to all of us on Earth.
 Rain forests and related ecosystems help regulate climate, improve water quality, provide erosion control and maintain biodiversity.

 Rain forests need to be sustainably managed to maintain these benefits, however, and one of the biggest threats is unsustainable palm oil plantation development.